TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_10.md

 message" and returns itself with the same argument
 4. The function start/0 should spawn the function loop in a separate process with an empty list as the argument, and will return the pid of the new process
-5. Let loop/1 recive a message in the form of ":show" and it will print out the contents of the argument
+5. Let loop/1 receive a message in the form of ":show" and it will print out the contents of the argument
-6. Make it so that loop/1 can receive a message in the form of {:push, item}, and in that case will call itself with the "item" inserted at the beggining of its argument E.g if loop/1 has an empty list as the argument, and receives the message {:push, "test"} it should call loop(["test"])
+6. Make it so that loop/1 can receive a message in the form of {:push, item}, and in that case will call itself with the "item" inserted at the beginning of its argument E.g if loop/1 has an empty list as the argument, and receives the message {:push, "test"} it should call loop(["test"])
-If it then recieves a message in the form of {:push, "alabala"} it should call loop(["alabala", "test"]) Then if it receives {:something} it should call loop(["alabala", "test"])
+If it then receives a message in the form of {:push, "alabala"} it should call loop(["alabala", "test"]) Then if it receives {:something} it should call loop(["alabala", "test"])
 7. Create a function push/2 that receives a pid and an item and sends to the pid a message in the form of {:push, item}
 8. Let loop be able to receive message in the form of {:pop, pid}.
 In that case it should send to the pid the first item in the current list.
 If no items are in the list, it should send {:error, "No items in the list"}.
 If there are items, after returning the first one, it should call itself with the reduced list.
-9. Create a function pop/1, that recieves a pid, and sends it {:pop, <its-own-pid>}.
-Then it waits to receive a message, and if there are no errors, it returns the recieved item.
+9. Create a function pop/1, that receives a pid, and sends it {:pop, <its-own-pid>}.
+Then it waits to receive a message, and if there are no errors, it returns the received item.
 10. Create a separate function for each message
 ```